Will I need planning permission to install a hot tub?

 How often should I change the water?

 Hot tubs are small bodies of water with relatively very high bathing loads.
 As water is used and recirculated, water treatment products and other particulates that aren't removed by the filters build up over time, and there comes a point when even correct water maintenance regimes are applied, the only corrective action remaining is to drain the hot tub down and refill.
-We recommend that water should ideally be changed a minimum of every month and an absolute maximum of three months to maintain water quality.
+We recommend that water should be changed between three and six months to maintain water quality.